MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-windows-10-to-surface-devices-with-mdt.md

   * **Summary** – Review your selections to import a boot image into WDS, and then click **Next**.
   * **Task Progress** – A progress bar is displayed as the selected image file is copied into the WDS remote installation folder.
 Click **Finish** when the task is complete to close the Add Image Wizard.

->[!NOTE]
->Although it is a best practice to replace and update the boot images in WDS whenever the MDT deployment share is updated, for deployment to Surface devices the 32-bit boot image, LiteTouchPE_x86.wim, is not required.
+>**Note:**&nbsp;&nbsp;Although it is a best practice to replace and update the boot images in WDS whenever the MDT deployment share is updated, for deployment to Surface devices the 32-bit boot image, LiteTouchPE_x86.wim, is not required.
 Only the 64-bit boot image is required for 64-bit UEFI devices.

 ### Deploy Windows to Surface

 With all of the automation provided by the deployment share rules and task sequence, performing the deployment on each Surface device becomes as easy as a single touch.

->[!NOTE]
->For the deployment to require only a single touch, the Surface devices must be connected to a keyboard, connected to the network with a Microsoft Surface USB Ethernet Adapter or Surface Dock, and configured with PXE boot as the first boot option, as shown in Figure 25.
+>**Note:**&nbsp;&nbsp;For the deployment to require only a single touch, the Surface devices must be connected to a keyboard, connected to the network with a Microsoft Surface USB Ethernet Adapter or Surface Dock, and configured with PXE boot as the first boot option, as shown in Figure 25.

 ![Set boot priority for PXE boot](images\surface-deploymdt-fig25.png "Set boot priority for PXE boot")